Farama-Foundation/ViZDoom/docs/environments/creating_custom.md

 To see how to configure SLADE for ViZDoom, see [our tutorial](./slade_config.md).

-When creating a new map, select UDMF format for maps.
+When creating a new map, always select **UDMF format** for maps, as other formats does not support scripting.
 If asked for a node builder, you can select none, as ViZDoom has it built in.
 You should not have any problems with creating a map using the editor, it is simple, and you can find a lot of tutorials on the internet.

 You can add some custom ACS scripts to your map.
 This ACS script allows the implementation of a rewarding mechanism.
 To do that, you need to employ the global variable 0 like this: